bartczernicki/ImageClassificationStateLicenses/README.md

 ![Custom Vision - Add Images](https://github.com/bartczernicki/ImageClassificationStateLicenses/blob/master/WalkthroughImages/CustomVision-AddImages-SelectedTraining.png)

-8. The drivers licenses images will upload to the Custom Vision service.
+8. The selected drivers licenses images will upload to the Custom Vision service.
 You now need to let the service know what these images are.
 In supervised Machine Learning poblems, this is called "labeling or tagging" of the data.
 Since, all of the images we added belong to **NewYork** types of drivers licenses; simply enter **NewYork** under the **My Tags** field.
 This will label all of the 19 drivers licenses images as NewYork.
 (Screenshot below)
 <p align="center">
   <img src="https://github.com/bartczernicki/ImageClassificationStateLicenses/blob/master/WalkthroughImages/CustomVision-AddImages-Tagged.png">
 </p>

+9. Select the **Upload 19 Images** button.
+This will upload the images to the Custom Vision service with the provided tags.
+Depending on your internet connection and location relative to the default Custom Vision service, this may take a couple minutes.
+After all the images are uploaded, click the **Done** button to confirm the successful creation of the images & tags.

+10. You have successfully uploaded & tagged (labeled) one set of drivers licenses images for NewYork.
+However, in order to build a classifier that can distinguish between different types of drivers licenses; you need to provide examples of different drivers licens images.  **Repeat steps #7 - #9** for the remaing image types: **Illinois, NewJersey, California, Texas** using the respective files and tag name for each folder.
+Select the **Add Images** button to repeat the image adding process.

+11.
+11. After